 Forming a network of clinicians and scientists

-The Nordic AML Group (NAMLG) aim to foster excellence in research and clinical care in acute myeloid leukemia (AML) in the Nordic countries, by forming an active network of clinicians and basic and translational scientists with deep interest and experience in the field.
+The Nordic AML Group (NAMLG) aims to foster excellence in research and clinical care in acute myeloid leukemia (AML) in the Nordic countries, by forming an active network of clinicians and basic and translational scientists with deep interest and experience in the field.

 Photo: NASA